-47 An applicant granted relief of firearms disabilities pursuant to s.
+&lt;sup>47 An applicant granted relief of firearms disabilities pursuant to s.
 790.065(2)(a)4.d., F.S., after having been adjudicated mentally defective or committed to a mental institution is deemed not to be committed for the abuse of a controlled substance.

-48 The law presumes that a person chronically and habitually uses alcoholic beverages or other substances to the point of impairment if the applicant has been convicted of using a firearm while under the influence of alcoholic beverages, chemical substances, or controlled substances or has been deemed a habitual offender of disorderly intoxication under s.
-856.011(3), F.S., or has had two or more convictions of driving under the influence within a 3-year period preceding the date which the application is submitted.
+&lt;sup>48 The law presumes that a person chronically and habitually uses alcoholic beverages or other substances to the point of impairment if the applicant has been convicted of using a firearm while under the influence of alcoholic beverages, chemical substances, or controlled substances or has been deemed a habitual offender of disorderly intoxication under s.
+856.011(3), F.S., or has had two or more convictions of driving under the influence within a three-year period preceding the date which the application is submitted.
 See, s.
 790.06(2)(f), F.S.

-49 There are several methods of demonstrating competency with a firearm, including completion of a hunter education or safety course approved by the Fish and Wildlife Conservation Commission, completion of any law enforcement firearms safety or training course, or completion of firearms training safety courses using instructors certified by the National Rifle Association, Criminal Justice Standards and Training Commission, or the Department.
+&lt;sup>49 There are several methods of demonstrating competency with a firearm, including completion of a hunter education or safety course approved by the Fish and Wildlife Conservation Commission, completion of any law enforcement firearms safety or training course, or completion of firearms training safety courses using instructors certified by the National Rifle Association, Criminal Justice Standards and Training Commission, or the department.

-50An applicant who has been granted relief from firearms disabilities pursuant to s.
+&lt;sup>50An applicant who has been granted relief from firearms disabilities pursuant to s.
 790.065(2)(a)4.d., F.S., after having been adjudicated mentally defective or committed to a mental institution is deemed not to have been committed in a mental institution.

-51 Section 790.06(2)(n), F.S.
+&lt;sup>51 Section 790.06(2)(n), F.S.

-s.
-790.06(12)(a), F.S, the license, however, "does not authorize any person to carry a concealed weapon or firearm into:"
+Once obtained, the licensee must carry the license with valid identification at all times when the licensee is in actual possession of a concealed weapon or firearm.
+According to s.
+790.06(12)(a), F.S., the license, however, "does not authorize any person to carry a concealed weapon or firearm into:"

-- Any place of nuisance;55 - Any police, sheriff, or highway patrol station; - Any detention facility, prison, or jail; - Any courthouse; - Any courtroom;56 - Any polling place; - Any meeting of the governing body of a county, public school district, municipality, or special district; - Any meeting of the Legislature or a committee thereof; - Any school, college, or professional athletic event not related to firearms; - Any elementary or secondary school facility or administration building; - Any career center; - Any portion of an establishment licensed to dispense alcoholic beverages for consumption on the premises, which portion of the establishment is primarily devoted to such purpose; - Any college or university facility;57 - The inside of the passenger terminal and sterile area of any airport; or - Any place where the carrying of firearms is prohibited by federal law.58
+- Any place of nuisance; - Any police, sheriff, or highway patrol station; - Any detention facility, prison, or jail; - Any courthouse; - Any courtroom; - Any polling place; - Any meeting of the governing body of a county, public school district, municipality, or special district; - Any meeting of the Legislature or a committee thereof; - Any school, college, or professional athletic event not related to firearms; - Any elementary or secondary school facility or administration building; - Any career center; - Any portion of an establishment licensed to dispense alcoholic beverages for consumption on the premises, which portion of the establishment is primarily devoted to such purpose; - Any college or university facility; - The inside of the passenger terminal and sterile area of any airport; or - Any place where the carrying of firearms is prohibited by federal law.